jaws/jaws/README.md

 ```
 -->

-## Running JAWS
+## Obtaining and Running JAWS

-If you are first-time user, execute this to copy *jaws* to your local machine:
+First-time users can execute this to copy JAWS to their local machines:

 ``` html
 $ git clone https://github.com/jaws/jaws.git
 ```

-If you have a GitHub account and wish to contribute to JAWS, clone via SSH instead:
+Those with GitHub accounts who wish to contribute to JAWS should clone via SSH instead:

 ``` html
 $ git clone git@github.com:/jaws/jaws.git
 ```

-If you are an existing user, update your repository to the current version:
+Users should periodically update their local repositories to the current version:

 ``` html
 $ git pull